-Program Outcomes for BBA Program

-4. Student Learning Results-Analytical / Quantitative Skills: Graduates of the BBA possess analytical/quantitative skills appropriate to the business community.
-Business program graduates: During the BSAD 470 Strategic Management course, the student can examine the data and determine if appropriate quantitative techniques have been applied to support the business idea.
-The student can develop and identify appropriate charts, tables, and graphs to support their analysis.

-Analysis of Re esults Performance Measure(Competen cy) Description of Measurement Instrument Areas of Success Analysis and Action Taken Results of Action Taken (occurs in the following year) 75% of the students will score at least a 3 (meets expectations) on the program assessment rubric.
-BSAD 470 Case analysis Direct Summative Internal In spite of exceeding the target in AY 2019-2020 for the first the first time in 4 years, student performance did not meet expectations in AY 2020-2021.
+Program Ou itcomes for BBA Program communi appropria ity.
+Business p ate quantitati orogram graduate es: During the BSAD 47 ve been applied to sup 0 Strategic Manag A possess analytical/quantitative skills appropriate to the business gement course, the student can examine the data and determine if idea.
+The student can develop and identify appropriate charts, Analysis of Res ults Performance Measure(Competen cy) Description of Measureme nt Instrument Areas of Success Analysis and Action Taken Results of Action Taken (occurs in the following year) 75% of the students will score at least a 3 (meets expectations) on the program assessment rubric.
+BSAD 470 Case analysis Direct Summative Internal Despite exceeding the target in AY 2019-2020 for the first the first time in 4 years, student performance did not meet expectations in AY 2020-2021.
 However, the decrease was due to the failure of one student to complete the assignment as required.
 Otherwise the target would have been met.
-Improvement in scores reflect the adoption of additional learning tools/ financial analysis templates and comprehensive practice case analysis in fall 2019 Still too early to tell but overall improvement appears to correlate fall 2019 adoptions.
-Analytical/Quantitative Skills 90 MSC Target 80 70 40 30 20 10 0 20 20 20 20 20 20 20
+AY 2022-2023, expectations were not met.
+New professor teaching the class.
+More emphases will be given to the adoption of additional learning tools/ financial analysis templates and comprehensive practice case analysis in fall 2019.
+Discussion to take place in December 2023.
+Analytical/Quantitative Skills